 Dr. Miller earned his M.S. in Mathematics: Adolescent Education from SUNY Geneseo in 2009 and his Ph.D. in Special Education from the University of Maryland in 2014 where he focused on mathematics instruction for students with learning disabilities.
-He was awarded Maryland CEC's Special Education Teacher of the Year award in 2015 and has served Maryland CEC as Representative to the CEC Representative Assembly and is concluding his term past co-president.
+He was awarded MarylandCEC's Special Education Teacher of the Year award in 2015 and has served Maryland CEC as Representative to the CEC Representative Assembly and just concluded his term in the presidential cycle.